coryarcangel/coryarcangel.com/_things-i-made/2008-008-self-playing-sony-playstation-i-bowling.md

 medium: Modded ps1 controller
 dims: Dimensions variable
 pitch: PS1 "Bowling" game programmed to roll endless gutter balls via a modded controller.
-ps: '<p>​This was only the second "Self Playing Game" I ever made.
+ps: '​This was only the second "Self Playing Game" I ever made.
 Note the early design of the Video Game TIVO TM.
 If you check out a later work, like Various Self Playing Bowling Games, you can see the final version of the TIVO.
 This was still in the middle of R + D on that device. '
 live_url:
 related: "[87] 2011-009 Various Self Playing Bowling Games - 2011-009-various-self-playing-bowling-games"
 youtube: